 The ability of probiotic interventions in the management of UTIs has long been considered and is now supported by increasing clinical evidence for a growing number of specific strains.
 There is a close correlation between the loss of the normal genital microbiota, particularly Lactobacillus species, and an increased incidence of UTIs, therefore suggesting that repletion may be beneficial.”

 Several probiotic supplements have been specially formulated to include strains that are thought to support urinary tract health.
 Fem-Dophilus is one of them.
 Also, a study published in the journal Clinical Infectious Diseases found that probiotic suppositories were helpful in reducing recurrent UTIs.

-What I didn’t include: baking soda
+Why I didn’t include baking soda ^

 Baking soda lowers the pH of urine so that it doesn’t burn.
 Though pain relief is a good thing and possibly appropriate at times, some folks think it’s a better idea to raise pH and kill the pathogenic microbes rather than lower it and ease discomfort.

-What if the UTI isn’t due to e. coli?
+What if the UTI isn’t due to e. coli? ^

-As I mentioned in the section above on D-mannose, my child continued to have UTI symptoms despite two urinalysis tests and a three day urine culture coming back negative for bacteria.
+As I mentioned in the section above on D-mannose, my child continued to have UTI symptoms despite two urinalysis tests and a three-day urine culture coming back negative for bacteria.
 While waiting to see his pediatrician and discuss additional tests, I came across this article from Chris Kresser, LAc which addresses remedies for UTI’s that are not due to E. coli.

 I ordered some of the supplements, but thankfully my child’s symptoms resolved the next day so I’m keeping them on hand in case they are needed in the future.
 They’re considered helpful for more than just UTI’s, and I’m glad I learned about them.
-I followed up with pedi’s office about my suspicions that the UTI might be viral (which is not common) or due to another pathogen not detected on the test, and it was agreed that was most likely the case.
+I followed up with our pedi’s office about my suspicions that the UTI might be viral (which is not common) or due to another pathogen not detected on the test, and it was agreed that was most likely the case.

-- Avoid caffeine, alcohol, carbonated drinks, and foods that may irritate your urinary tract (for some people this can be chocolate, for others it might be spicy food)
+- Avoid caffeine, alcohol, carbonated drinks, and foods that may irritate your urinary tract (for some people this can be chocolate, for others, it might be spicy food)

 - Wear loose clothing and cotton underwear.

-When to see a doctor
+When to see a doctor ^

-They add that you should call a doctor if you:
+Call a doctor if you:

-- “Have had UTI symptoms previously and have those symptoms again.
+- Have had UTI symptoms previously and have those symptoms again.

 - Have minor symptoms of a UTI that do not clear up in 1 to 2 days, such as pain or burning when you urinate, foul-smelling urine, or the urge to urinate frequently while passing only small amounts of urine.